Home

 whilst running and averaging just over 11 including the walks.

-It gets pretty muddy between Mapledurham and Pangbourne but after that it’s
+It gets pretty muddy between Mapledurham and Pangbourne but after that its

 only 4 miles to the finish and having passed a runner on this stretch we